Introduction: Maximum Power Point Tracker for Small Wind Turbines

 We want to take kinetic energy from the wind, transform it into electricity and store that electricity in a battery.
 The problem is that the wind fluctuates so the available amount of energy fluctuates too.
-Moreover the voltage of the generator depends on its speed but the battery voltage is constant.
+Moreover the tension of the generator depends on its speed but the battery tension is constant.
 How can we solve that?

-We need to regulate the generator current because the current is proportional to the breaking torque.
-Indeed there is a parallel between the mechanical world (Mechanical power = Torque x Speed) and the electrical world (Electrical power = Current x Voltage)(cf. graph).
+We need to regulate the generator current because the current is proportional to the braking torque.
+Indeed there is a parallel between the mechanical world (Mechanical power = Torque x Speed) and the electrical world (Electrical power = Current x Tension)(cf. graph).
 The details about the electronics will be discussed later.

 Now there is different approaches: For example if you know all the equations and parameters that describes the system you can probably calculate the best duty cycle for a certain wind speed and turbine speed.
 Or, if you know nothing, you can say to the controller: Change a bit the duty cycle then calculate the power.
 If it is bigger it means that we moved in the good direction so keep going in that direction.
 If it is lower just move the duty cycle in the opposite direction.

 First we need to rectify the generator output with a diode bridge and then regulate the injected current in the battery with a boost converter.
 Other systems use a buck or a buck boost converter but as I have a low power turbine I assume that the battery voltage is always bigger than the generator output.
 To regulate the current we need to change the duty cycle ( Ton / (Ton+Toff) ) of the boost converter.